 LOSS, THEFT OR FULL DAMAGE: If a device is stolen, the employee or parent/guardian (in the case of a student) should immediately notify the school administration.
 At that time, the user or the parent/guardian will be required to file a police report.
 Once a police report has been filed, the district, in conjunction with the local law enforcement agency may deploy locating software to aid authorities in recovering the device.
 It is imperative that a lost or stolen device be reported immediately.
 If the stolen device is not reported within five (5) calendar days to a district school administrator, the employee or parent/guardian will be responsible for full replacement cost.
 If a device is lost or damaged as a result of irresponsible behavior, the user or the parent may be responsible for the full replacement cost.
+The user or the parent/guardian will be responsible for full replacement cost.
+The user or the parent/guardian will be responsible for full replacement cost.
+The user or the parent/guardian will be responsible for full replacement cost.
+The user or the parent/guardian will be responsible for full replacement cost.
+The user or the parent/guardian will be responsible for full replacement cost.
 The user or the parent/guardian will be responsible for full replacement cost of the device if not reported to district personnel within calendar five (5) days of missing or damaged device.
 In the event that a device is damaged, lost or stolen, the user will be assessed a deductible for the repair or replacement of the device for the first occurrence per device.
 Replacement cost will be determined by the current valve of the device or a comparable device.
 Students or employees who leave the district during the school year must return all devices and additional accessories to the school administrator.